I bought this camera backpack in 2014 to carry my Canon Rebel t3i and have gotten A LOT of use out of it.

 Not only this, but the built in water bottle holders and daypack style top have replaced my typical daypack.

 In fact, I sometimes use this bag as my carry-on when I fly as it allows me to pack my camera, my tablet, my kindle, a set of extra clothes and even an extra pair of shoes in it!

 What I like about the Lowpro Photo Hatchback 22L Camera Backpack

 Fit – I’m about 5’9” and 150 pounds and this backpack fits me very well.
-The waist belt and chest strap is easily adjustable and I find I don’t have any problem lending the pack out and quickly adjusting it to fit me again.
+The waist belt and chest strap are easily adjustable and I find I don’t have any problem lending the pack out and quickly adjusting it to fit me again.

 Comfort – This pack has a breathable mesh padding on the back which helps keep your back cool on those hot summer hikes.
-I’ve hiked up Glen Onoko falls during a heat wave with this pack on and was completely comfortable.
+I’ve hiked up Glen Onoko falls during a heatwave with this pack on and was completely comfortable.

 Space – For how small this pack is, you really can pack a lot into it.
-The hatchback style design makes it easy to get your gear in and out of it and the inner compartments make it easy to keep things organized.
+The hatchback-style design makes it easy to get your gear in and out of it and the inner compartments make it easy to keep things organized.

 Durability – As I said earlier, I’ve used this backpack for years now and I’ve yet to experience any durability issues with it.
 In fact, it’s held up so well that I probably won’t ever have to buy another one.

 Options – Although I bought this pack primarily to use as a camera carrying backpack, I do love the fact that you can take out the camera padding elements to convert the bag into a standard backpack.
 I didn’t even realize this was an option when I bought it, so it was a very pleasant surprise.